pavrorov/makedjvu/README.md

 ### Basic usage

-To produce the book `.djvu` file using the default options, just
+To produce the book DjVu file using the default options, just
 enter:

 ```